Scope and Rates

 VAT registration is obligatory whenever the goods and/or services provided create an income of ISK 1,000,000 or more in any twelve-month period.
 If a company trades below the registration threshold, it can still choose to register for VAT if the activity turns a net profit.

 The business will receive a certificate of registration with the VAT registration number, etc. from the tax authorities.
-In addition the business will receive a special PIN code by separate letter if they business whishes for electronic treatment of VAT.
+In addition the business will receive a special PIN code by separate letter if the business wishes to deal with their VAT affairs electronically.
 The VAT registration number and the PIN code are the company's access to declare and pay VAT electronically (only available in Icelandic).

 A VAT registration number is normally issued within two to three weeks.